garethltm/obsibrain/COMPSCI345 - Human-computer Interaction/Design walkthrough.md

 ## Approach
 - Use participants or [[User eXperience (UX)]] experts to step through particular functionality
 	- Gather reactions to the design for the task
+	- (showing portions of the interface & how it works)